Our Lakeshore Team

 Alexandra Duke, M.A.C.P., R.P.

-Alex is an engaging and effective psychotherapist with experience providing individual and group therapy to children and teens at Maryvale Adolescent Services, as well as the Windsor Essex Catholic School board.
-Alex received her Master of Counselling Psychology degree from Yorkville University and is registered with the Ontario College of Psychotherapists.
+Welcome to my bio!
+I am an engaging and effective psychotherapist with experience providing individual and group therapy to children and teens at Maryvale Adolescent Services, as well as the Windsor Essex Catholic School board.
+I received my Master of Counselling Psychology degree from Yorkville University and am registered with the Ontario College of Psychotherapists.

-Alex is trained in a variety of therapeutic approaches including: Brief Solution Focused Therapy, Cognitive Behavioural Therapy (CBT), Narrative Therapy, Motivational Interviewing (MI), Acceptance and Commitment Therapy (ACT) and Dialectical Behavioural Therapy (DBT).
-Alex is also trained in suicide intervention / life promotion.
-Alex has helped clients with an array of concerns including: depression, anxiety, academic stress, ADHD, OCD, anger difficulties, eating concerns, relationship troubles, identity worries, and trauma.
+I am trained in a variety of therapeutic approaches including: Brief Solution Focused Therapy, Cognitive Behavioural Therapy (CBT), Narrative Therapy, Motivational Interviewing (MI), Acceptance and Commitment Therapy (ACT) and Dialectical Behavioural Therapy (DBT).
+I am also trained in suicide intervention / life promotion.
+I have helped clients with an array of concerns including: depression, anxiety, academic stress, ADHD, OCD, anger difficulties, eating concerns, relationship troubles, identity worries, and trauma.

-Alex values equity and fairness and embeds these values in all of her interactions with others, as well as models an anti-oppressive stance with her colleagues.
-Alex works to ensure that children and youth feel seen and heard and is a fierce advocate for the voices of youth.
+I value equity and fairness and embed these values in all of my interactions with others, as well as model an anti-oppressive stance with my colleagues.
+I work to ensure that children and youth feel seen and heard and am a fierce advocate for the voices of youth.

 Juno

-Juno is an adorable and friendly hypoallergenic cockapoo who assists in therapeutic interventions!
-With client permission, Juno sometimes joins sessions with Stacey (Owner/Therapist) to help kids and youth engage in therapy in a variety of ways.
-Juno serves as a calming, engaging, and comforting ally in exploring emotions and solving problems.
+My name is Juno.
+Nice to meet you!
+I am an adorable and friendly hypoallergenic cockapoo who assists in therapeutic interventions!
+With client permission, I sometimes join sessions with Stacey (Owner/Therapist) to help kids and youth engage in therapy in a variety of ways.
+I serve as a calming, engaging, and comforting ally in exploring emotions and solving problems.

-If you happen to see Juno roaming around during your visit to Bloom, ask to pet him!
-He loves it when people say hi!
+If you happen to see me roaming around during your visit to Bloom, ask to pet me!
+I love it when people say hi!